binkley/kotlin-rational/README.md

 This code always keeps rationals in proper form:

-1. The numerator and denominator are coprime
+1. The numerator and denominator are coprime ("lowest form")
 2. The denominator is non-negative

-(In more detail, the denominator is always positive when the rational is finite.)
+(The denominator is always positive when the rational is finite; it is zero for the special values `NaN`, `POSITIVE_INFINITY`, and `NEGATIVE_INFINITY` as an implementation detail).

-### Representation of positive infinity, negative infinity, and not a number
+### Representation of not a number and infinities

 (It is unclear if this code should cope with infinities and not a number.
 See [Division by 0, infinities](#division-by-0-infinities) for discussion.)